JakeTurner616/JakeTurner616.github.io/_posts/2024-06-12-DiscordTorrentManager.md

 5. Note the IP address and port number where the Web UI will be accessible (e.g., `http://10.0.0.153:8080`).

 6. Create torrent categories in qBittorrent to associate the downloaded content with the folders they should be saved to (for example: movies > Z://some/location/movies, tv > Z://some/location/tv).
-These are to be used with /magnet. (/magnet <magnet_link> <category>) These could be set somwhere that has access to a media player like plex, jellyfin, or anything really.
+These are to be used with `/magnet`. (`/magnet <magnet_link> <category>`) These could be set somwhere that can be accessed by a media player like plex, jellyfin, or anything really.

 ## Discord Bot Setup